edgeworx/docs/content/en/docs/cloud/adding-nodes/virtual-node.md

 ![Virtual Node Script](/images/add-virtual-node.png)

-Make sure you have the latest versions of [egectl]({{<ref "/docs/cloud/start-edgectl.md">}}) and [Multipass](https://multipass.run) installed.
+Make sure you have the latest versions of [edgectl]({{<ref "/docs/cloud/start-edgectl.md">}}) and [Multipass](https://multipass.run) installed.
 Click the `COPY` button to copy the command to your clipboard.
 This command starts an Ubuntu VM which register itself with Darcy
 Cloud as a Virtual Node.

 ## Run the Virtual Node Registration Script